jerryagenyi/rcap/rcap-ccip/executive_summary.md

 * **Why This:** The root problem of communication failure is universal and costly; no existing solution is predictive or semiotic.

 * **Why Now:** Post-COVID urgency, UK focus on misinformation (2024 riots), AI/ML maturity, global health equity demands.
+WHO/Europe 2025 research confirms AI can support tailoring messages to specific populations and enhance reach to multilingual/multicultural settings—but calls for strong ethical principles to protect public trust.
+RCAP addresses this with ethics-by-design architecture.

 * **Why Us:** **Domain credibility** (NCDC field experience), **Theoretical foundation** (Disaster Semiotics), **Strategic positioning** (UK base, CIVALABS, academic pathway).